Daniel Isn't Real: Plot

 Luke becomes increasingly unstable, convinced that Daniel is taking over his body while he sleeps.
 He visits the father of John Thigpen, the shooter whose crime began the film, and learns John also had an invisible friend named Daniel.
-Luke begins to realize Daniel is a supernatural entity, not an imaginary friend.
+Luke realizes Daniel is a supernatural entity.

-Dr. Braun makes a late-night house call in an attempt to separate Luke and Daniel, but only succeeds in allowing Daniel to take over Luke's body and banish Luke's consciousness to the dollhouse.
-Daniel then kills Braun.
-He decides his next target will be Cassie.
+Luke calls Dr. Braun for help, who makes a late-night house call.
+Daniel appears to Dr. Braun and reveals his true nature.
+He takes over Luke's body and banishes Luke's consciousness to the dollhouse.
+Daniel kills Braun and decides his next target will be Cassie.

-Daniel reveals his true nature to Cassie, describing himself as "a traveler," before chasing her to the rooftop of her apartment building.
+Daniel is let in by Cassie when he goes to her apartment.
+Cassie realizes something is wrong, confronts Daniel, and is chased to the rooftop.
 Cassie begs Luke to come back to reality; hearing her from inside the dollhouse, he summons the will to escape.

 In a final confrontation with Luke, Daniel claims he has helped people for centuries, but none of them have deserved his help.
-Luke calls him a parasite.

-Luke realizes he and Daniel can never truly be separated.
-After ensuring Cassie has escaped to safety, he kills himself by jumping from the roof.
-Cassie lies down beside his body.
+Luke realizes Daniel's survival is dependent on Luke being alive; he kills himself by jumping from the roof.

-Daniel, surrounded by an otherworldly darkness, reverts to his true monstrous form, implying he will now seek out a new host.
+Daniel, surrounded by darkness, reverts to his true monstrous form.